aredn/documentation/arednHow-toGuides/beginner-guide.rst

 Aiming high gain antennas
 -------------------------

 Note that the higher the gain, the narrower the beamwidth and the trickier it is to aim these dishes accurately.
 Fortunately, some aiming tools have been added to the AREDN® firmware that help in setting up the dish in the correct direction and elevation.
 Remember that the vertical beamwidth is as narrow as the horizontal beamwidth.
 Review the **Tips for Aiming Directional Antennas** document in the **How-To Guides** section for more information.
+Do not stand in front of the antenna or dish for extended periods of time when it’s powered on.
+NEVER look into the focus of the radio when it’s powered on.
+These small dishes have 80 - 100 watts of ERP at 5.8 Ghz!
+The Mikrotik Basebox 2 has 30 dBm of power output.
+When fed to a Mikrotik 30dBi gain dish, that’s 1 KW of ERP.
+Use caution!

 Tools for planning your network
 -------------------------------